jinlab-washu/Bio5488-Genomics/Assignments/A03/README.txt

 -
 Question 5:
-{percent of uniquely-mapped reads for hg38 and CHM13}
+{percent of uniquely-mapped reads out of total mapped reads for hg38 and CHM13}

 -
-{percent of multi-mapped reads for hg38 and CHM13}
+{percent of multi-mapped out of total mapped reads for hg38 and CHM13}

 -
 {explanation}